brekiy/groundcontrol-redux/Map support guide.md

         end
     end)

-"data.data" refers to the table that was passed in through the addObjectivePositionToGametype() function.
+"data.data" refers to the table that was passed in through the AddObjectivePositionToGametype() function.

 3. Add spawn points.
 Check sv_custom_spawn_points.lua for examples.
 They're very self explanatory.